Intervening with pediatric feeding disordersExtreme food selectivity, extreme picky eating, special needs

 If you choose direct intervention with your child’s eating, consider this: In the best hands, direct eating intervention by an Occupational Therapist or Speech and Language professional does in-office oral-motor work with your child, addressing chewing/swallowing issues, and supports you in an accurate and thorough-going application of sDOR at home.
 It does not ask you to do eating work with your child.
-And it does not exert pressure in any way on your child to put anything in his mouth, in or outside of the office.
+And it does not exert pressure in any way on your child to put anything in his mouth or even touch, lick, or smell any food, in or outside of the office.
 This is a tall order, when you consider that playing games, rewarding, and cheer-leading all represent pressure.
-To do eating work, the therapist offers the child the food or other stimulus and waits a few seconds for the child to look, react, open up, or not.
+To do do exercises or use devices to develop awareness, strength, coordination and mobility of the oral muscles, the therapist offers the child the exercise or device and waits a few seconds for the child to look, comply, open up, or not.
 If the child refuses, the therapist absolutely takes no for an answer.
-Then another day at another session, the therapist offers again, and again and accepts the child’s opening up or refusal.
+Then another day at another session, the therapist offers again, and again accepts the child’s opening up or refusal.
 The therapist who follows sDOR does not get the child to eat.
 The child gets him or herself to eat.